Pylons/substanced/docs/sdi.rst

 .. image:: images/catalog.png

-Catalogues are content, meaning they can be added to a folder.
-You can add/edit/delete indices to the catalog from the list of built-in index types.
-You can also visit an index in a catalog and see some statistics for that index.
+Catalogues are content, meaning they show up as folder items in the SDI.
+You can visit a a catalog and update its indexes, or see some statistics for those index.
 Finally, you can also use the SDI to reindex the contents of an index, if you suspect it has gotten out of sync with the content.

 The catalog also registers a management view on content resources which gain a ``Indexing`` tab: